New Bond girl misses 'Chambermaid' Berlin premiere due to Bond shoot 'mishaps'

 "There's such a distinction between those two existing films anyway that I said, 'Well, there'll be no problem to make a third film which will be just as different as those already are one from another'," he told a news conference.

-He also said he thought the subject matter of the novel, which underscored the growing anti-Semitism in France fueled by the Dreyfus affair, was as relevant now as then.
+He also said he thought the subject matter of the novel, which underscored the growing anti-Semitism in France fuelled by the Dreyfus affair, was as relevant now as then.

 "I believe it's not at all a period film, evoking a disappeared world, something that's just vanished.
 It's our world in its incipient stage," he said.